+Grade of I

-Grade of I. The grade of I (Incomplete) may be assigned only when a student fails to complete the work of a course because of illness or some other emergency.
-If the work recorded as I is not completed within thirty days after the beginning of the student's next enrolled term, the grade automatically becomes F. The instructor must report the final grade to the registrar within forty-five days after the beginning of the student's next enrolled term.
-In no case is a graduate degree awarded to a student who has an I on record.
-Incomplete grade forms are available on the Graduate School website.
+The grade of "I" (incomplete) may be assigned only when a student fails to complete the work of a course because of illness or some other emergency.
+If the work recorded as "I" is not completed within 30 days after the student enters his/her next semester, not counting the summer session, the grade automatically becomes "F".
+The instructor must report the final grade to the registrar within 45 days after the beginning of that semester.
+In no case is a graduate degree awarded to a student who has an "I" on record.
+Incomplete forms are available at https://prod.wp.cdn.aws.wfu.edu/sites/275/2019/01/IncompleteGradePolicy.pdf.

+Grade of NR

-Grade of NR.
-The grade of NR (Not Reported) must be resolved within forty-five days after the beginning of the student's next enrolled term or the grade automatically becomes F or Unsatisfactory.
-In no case is a graduate degree awarded to a student who has an NR on record.
+The grade of NR (Not Reported) must be resolved within forty-five days after the beginning of the student's next enrolled term or will automatically become an F or Unsatisfactory.
+A degree will not be awarded to a student who has an NR on their record.

-Grade of U (Unsatisfactory) in Thesis/ Dissertation Research.
+Grade of U (Unsatisfactory) in Thesis/Dissertation Research

 A student who receives a U in research may be placed on academic probation even if the student's cumulative GPA is above 2.5.
-A student who receives a grade of U in research in two semesters may be dismissed from the Graduate School by the Dean upon recommendation of the program.
+A student who receives a grade of U in research in two consecutive semesters may be dismissed from the Graduate School by the Dean upon recommendation of the program.

+Minimum Grade Requirements

-Minimum Grade Requirements.
-A student whose cumulative grade point average (GPA) falls below 2.5, or below the program's GPA standard, may be placed on academic probation.
-The student will have one semester to bring his/her GPA to 2.5 or greater; otherwise, the student may be dismissed from the Graduate School by the Dean.
-The grade point average is obtained by dividing the total number of grade points earned by the total number of hours attempted for a grade, including hours for courses in which the grade is F. Satisfactory/ unsatisfactory grades do not factor into the GPA calculation.
+A student whose cumulative grade point average (GPA) falls below 2.5 may be placed on academic probation.
+The student will have one semester to bring their GPA to 2.5 or greater; otherwise, may be dismissed from the Graduate School by the Dean.
+The GPA is obtained by dividing the total number of grade points earned by the total number of hours attempted, including hours for courses in which the grade earned is an F. Satisfactory/unsatisfactory and pass/fail grades do not factor into the GPA calculation.

-calculation.

-GRADE s Assigned C SRADE POINTS
+Grades Assigned Grade Points

 A Excellent 4.00

 A- 3.67

 B+ 3.33

-В Good 3.00
+B Good 3.00

 B- 2.67

 C+ 2.33

 C Low Pass 2.00

-F Failed (counted l as hours attempted)

-I Incomplete (be comes passing grade or F)

-P Pass

-S Satisfactory

-U Unsatisfactory

-AUD Audit

-DRP Official Drop

-(not counted as hours attempted)

-NC No credit

-NR Grade not repo orted

-(becomes passir ıg grade or F)

-RPT Course repeate d
+F Failed (counted as hours attempted) I Incomplete (becomes passing grade or F) P Pass S Satisfactory U Unsatisfactory AUD Audit DRP Official Drop (not counted as hours attempted) NC No credit NR Grade not reported (becomes passing grade or F) WD Withdrew (not counted as hours attempted) WP Withdrew passing (not counted as hours attempted) WF Withdrew failing (not counted as hours attempted)